El-2024/wiki-documents/docs/Solutions/smart-building/indoor-positioning-bluetooth-lorawan-tracker.md

 1. **BLE Beacons**: These are small, fixed transmitters placed at known locations (e.g., room entrances, key zones).
 They continuously broadcast a unique ID.
 2. **SenseCAP T1000 Tracker**: This is the mobile device attached to the asset or person you want to track.
 It scans for nearby BLE beacons and identifies the one with the strongest signal.
 3. **LoRaWAN Gateway**: The tracker sends a data packet containing the ID of the nearest BLE beacon to the gateway via LoRaWAN.
-4. **Network & Application Server**: The gateway forwards the data to a LoRaWAN Network Server([SenseCAP Data](https://sensecap.seeed.cc/portal)), which then routes it to an application server.
+4. **Network & Application Server**: The gateway forwards the data to a LoRaWAN Network Server([SenseCraft Data](https://sensecap.seeed.cc/portal)), which then routes it to an application server.
 The application server holds a map of the beacon IDs and their real-world locations, allowing it to determine the tracker's position (e.g., "Tracker #58 is near Beacon #12, which is in Conference Room 3").

 Before you begin, make sure you have the following: